What is the C4E Forum?

 C4E Forum 2018: how did it go?

-We think it went well.
 Thank you to all who participated in C4E Forum 2018.
-The second edition of C4E Forum in Narvil Resort in Serock, Poland on 13-16 June brought together 210 participants (17% up).
+The second edition of C4E Forum took place in Narvil Resort in Serock, Poland on 13-16 June.
 Special thanks to everyone for excellent engagement during plenary and panel sessions as well as during workshops.
 New ideas were spread and new connections were made and that is what C4E Forum is all about.

 - Find out who were our participants in 2018 (compared to 2016).

-- We are still processing feedback and will share the key findings after summer.
-But some participants already told us in video messages they liked the C4E Forum and they will be back.
+- Some participants told us in a video messages that they liked the C4E Forum and they will be back.

 - Check out photos from C4E Forum 2018